There are a wide range of useful sites to help you further explore Edinburgh’s rich history and heritage.

 National Trust for Scotland – Access to the Georgian House, Gladstone’s Land, Newhailes House and other places in and around Edinburgh in the care of the National Trust.

 Rampant Scotland links on Architecture and Edinburgh – Includes information about aspects of past and present Edinburgh architecture.

 Threadinburgh – A collection of more obscure aspects of Edinburgh and Leith local history and Scottish modern history.

 Museums and galleries

 City of Edinburgh Museums and Galleries – Information on 11 venues, including Museum of Edinburgh (formerly Huntly House), People’s Story, Museum of Childhood and City Art Centre.

-Information on the galleries, which have rich holdings relating to Edinburgh.
+National Galleries of Scotland – Information on the galleries, which have rich materials relating to Edinburgh.

-Information on the museums, which contain a wealth of artefacts connected with Edinburgh.
+National Museums of Scotland – Information on the museums, which contain a wealth of artefacts connected with Edinburgh.